Getting Ready to Go

 - From Narita International Airport or Haneda Airport: an hour by train from Narita to Tokyo and about 20 minutes by train from Haneda to Tokyo.
 See above for times from Tokyo to Nagoya.
 Alternatively an internal flight to Chubu Centrair International Airport takes about an hour and a half from Narita or Haneda airports.

-There will be an opportunity to go to an ATM on the first day of the tour but if possible you should arrive at the tour with the yen you will need for the tour, and for travelling to your next destination, if necessary.
+There will be an opportunity to go to an ATM on the first day of the tour but if possible you should arrive at the tour with the Japanese yen you need for the tour, and for travelling to your next destination, if necessary.